arslanov-artur/career-compare/README.md

 ## What would I add with more time

-1. Tests for calculations/mappers (that's the core functionality of this app)
+1. Tests for calculations/mappers (that's the core functionality of this app) and verify all the functionality
-2. FIXED: Modals for Level detail works fine, but I would make it more smoother (to improve UX)
+2. FIXED: Modals for level details work fine, but I would make them smoother (to improve UX)

 ## Additional

-I added agency logos from internet, just to make it look better
+Added agency logos from internet, just to make it look better